[Yabu City, Hyogo Prefecture] Just a 2-hour drive from Osaka! A guide to Yabu City, known for its beautiful natural scenery

 From Kobe: Approximately 2 hours and 10 minutes by express train (get off at Yoka Station)

-Please come and visit Yabu City!
+We hope you’ll come visit Yabu City!

 Click here for tourist information about Yabu City!